 The Machine Learning Lifecycle

 Machine learning projects typically consist of several phases.
-They can involve different persons or teams, such as Data Engineers, Data Scientists, Software Engineers, or DevOps Engineers.
+These phases often involve different roles, such as Data Engineers, Data Scientists, Software Engineers, or DevOps Engineers.
 The project phases are not strictly linear but may require iterations or revisits, for example, due to changing input data or project requirements.
-The following figure illustrates the process:

 Let’s have a deeper look at the phases: